googlefonts/googlefonts.github.io/gf-guide/package.md

 To avoid that, you can first run it without `-p` to package and, in a second step, use `-p`.

 Also, keep in mind that every push you make on a google/fonts PR will trigger the Continuous Integration (CI) workflow which generate QA reports.
-If the CI is triggerred multiple times at once, it can happen that the CI workflow breaks.
+If the CI is triggered multiple times at once, it can happen that the CI workflow breaks.
 It is therefore wise to make all modifications to [METADATA.pb](metadata.md) and [ARTICLE.html](article.md) beforehand, and push all the changes at once.

 <div class="next-reading">
     Further reading:<br>